 - Date and time of the conflicting test/exam(s)

-Your instructor will examine it and make arrangements to accommodate you, if appropriate.
+Your instructor will assess your request and make arrangements to accommodate you, if appropriate.

 There are three types of undergraduate exam conflicts:

-- Exams during three consecutive periods in 24 hours (e.g. 7 to 10pm the night before, then 9am to noon and 2 to 5pm to the next day)
+- Exams during three consecutive exam periods within 24 hours (for example: from 7 pm to 10pm, then from 9am to noon and from 2 to 5pm the following day).

 If you have an official exam conflict as outlined above, it will appear in red on your personalized exam schedule.

 If you have an official exam conflict, you will be notified by the Office of the University Registrar, via email, of alternate arrangements to resolve the conflict.
 Notice will be provided at least 72 hours prior to the rescheduling date of the conflict exam.